oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/global.md

 The `getCurrentExplorerProvider` function returns the current explorer provider.
 Unlike `getCurrentNodeProvider`, this function may return `undefined` if no explorer provider is set.

-These functions are used to manage the current node and explorer providers for the Alephium project.
+These functions are used to manage the current node and explorer providers for the Oxygenium project.
 By setting the current providers, other modules in the project can easily access them without having to create new instances.
 For example, a module that needs to make API calls to the current node provider can simply call `getCurrentNodeProvider()` to get the current provider object.

 Here is an example of how these functions might be used in a larger project: